 Apr.
 29, 2019

 The catch is you have to deliver it to each home address and business along the route (approximately 200 - 1000 addresses).
-Another requirement is that the "postcard" not qualify for the postcard rate, that means it is oversized and costs slightly more to print.
-The mailpiece must measure larger than 11-1/2"x 6-1/8" and can be as large as large as 15" wide x 12" high, and be printed on 10 points or heavier cover.
+Another requirement is that the "postcard" not qualify for the postcard rate, which means it is oversized and costs slightly more to print.
+The mail-piece must measure larger than 11-1/2"x 6-1/8" and can be as large as 15" wide x 12" high, and be printed on 10 points or heavier cover.
 Personally, I choose 16 points because it's got a heavier feel and usually doesn't cost more.

 So what goes into creating a mailing piece, one that is specifically for EDDM?

 Design a postcard specifically for EDDM, there are different rules than traditional postcard mailing regarding what can be printed and where.
 For one, you have much more room to print your ad or promotion because you can pretty much print anywhere on the areas traditionally off-limits by the post office.
 Once your design is complete, I strongly recommend especially on the first time taking a mock-up to the post office to make sure your design is okay.
 Remember to design the "postal indicia" for landscape mode.

 Now that you have your design you have to select your potential audience, you need to know how many postcards to print.
 Log on to the US Post Office (see link above), create an account, and select mailing routes.

 Your first option will be selecting a Zip code (see photo to the right).
 Zoom in (using the +/- ), selecting the magnifying glass will reset your zip code selection) so that you can make out the street names.
 Move your mouse over the map (see ) and you will have access to some great information.
 The highlighted area represents the postal route, how many residential and business addresses, you can select an age range and it will show the percentage of people on that route, number of residents, and an estimated income level.